GabrielAraujo/VaporMongo/README.md

 * The data property can also be an array.

 ## Object
-The object is used to manage the generic object.
+The object is used to manage generic objects.
-* The user's collection in mongo must be **objects**
+* The objects's collection in mongo must be **objects**

 ### Object structure
 ```json